mofink/uniswap/README.md

 This project was developed and tested on Centos 7

+To build, invoke ./build.sh

+To run, invoke ./run.sh

 The core uniswap engine was written to be robust rather than performant

 I did not have time to research the uniswap protocol extensively so I point out in code assumptions that I make which may diverge from the spec.
 In particular, it was not super clear to me how the invariant k comes into play when adding liquidity to the pool (if it does at all).
 It was also unclear to me what the swap fee is a percentage of.